Block Mortar Calculator

 Step Two: Calculate the Number of Bricks

-Then, calculate the number of bricks by multiplying the square footage by the number of bricks per square feet.
+Then, calculate the number of bricks by multiplying the square footage by the number of bricks per square foot.
 Our brick calculator can help with this.
-You’ll need roughly 6.9 modular bricks per square foot, so multiply 6.9 times the square footage to find the number of bricks needed.
+You’ll need roughly 6.55 modular bricks per square foot, assuming an average brick size of 2 ¼” x 8″ with a depth of 3 5/8“, including the mortar between the bricks, so multiply 6.55 times the square footage to find the number of bricks needed.

 Step Three: Estimate Mortar